craburn/King-County-House-Sale-Prediction/README.md

 # King-County-House-Sale-Prediction
 This is the final assignment for IBM's Data Analysis with Python course

-Here are some of the steps that I worked on during this project:
+Here are some of the steps that I learned during this project:

 - Creating a notebook
 - Identifying the problem and data sources